Australian Indigenous service during World War I

 When he recovered, Fitzgerald rejoined his unit in May 1918.
 He worked on the Western Front with the AIF Tunnelling companies in France.
 While there, he was treated several times for influenza.

 Fitzgerald returned to Western Australia in 1919.
 He was granted a special exemption from the personal restrictions of the Aborigines Act 1905 the second time he applied.
 When he died at the young age of 46, the Last Post was played at his burial.

 We have many examples of outstanding combat bravery that Indigenous members of the AIF brought to the battlefield.

-Private William Rawlings was a horse-breaker from Framlingham in Victoria.
-He was awarded the Military Medal for leading a bayonet charge at Morlancourt in July 1918.
-He was killed in action on 9 August 1918 and buried at Heath Cemetery, Harbonnieres.
+Private William Reginald 'Bill' Rawlings was a Gunditjmara man born near Purnim, Victoria, in about 1890.
+As a young man, he worked as a horse-breaker.
+Rawlings was one of many men from Framlingham Aboriginal Station who enlisted in the AIF.
+In July 1918, he was awarded the Military Medal for leading a bayonet charge at Morlancourt, France.
+Rawlings was killed in action on 9 August 1918 and buried at Heath Cemetery, Harbonnières.

 Such bravery was judged on the merit of these brave diggers' actions and not the colour of their skin.

 We are working towards finding out more about the contributions of Indigenous men and women, but it remains a difficult task.

 Different social norms and discrimination against Indigenous peoples throughout our history has left an incomplete historical record.
 This is why the full contribution of Australian Indigenous soldiers may never be completely understood.